Integrations Curriculum (INTG)

 INTG 205 Transfer Seminar (2 Credits)

 This 2-credit course is specifically designed for transfer students.
 It functions as both an introduction to the general education experience at a Catholic, Benedictine college and meets the Information Literacy 1 and Metacognition 1 learning goals.
-Students will demonstrate reflection on their learning through an introduction to the Integrated ePortfolio.
 The topics of this course are diverse and intended to be taught by faculty from a variety of programs.
 This course also satisfies the INTG 100 Learning Foundations, INTG 105 College Success Course, and Benedictine Raven requirements.

 Prerequisites: None